Having bad credit can make it more challenging to get approval or favorable terms for a personal loan, but it’s not impossible.

 For FICO, anything under 580 falls under the “poor” classification, while VantageScore considers anything 600 or under to be “poor” (with 300 to 499 being “very poor”).

-“For those that have a bad credit score, they are likely going to have a few challenges when looking to get a personal loan,” said Sebastian Jania, the owner and founder of Ontario Property Buyers, a real estate solutions and investment company.
+“For those that have a bad credit score, they are likely going to have a few challenges when looking to get a personal loan,” said Sebastian Jania, owner and founder of Ontario Property Buyers, a real estate solutions and investment company.

-“When someone has a bad credit score the lender is taking on much more risk so the lender is typically going to be demanding higher interest rates and potentially fees to get out of or get into any kind of personal loan.”
+“When someone has a bad credit score the lender is taking on much more risk, so the lender is typically going to be demanding higher interest rates and potentially fees to get out of or get into any kind of personal loan.”

-Personal loan options for bad credit
+Personal loan options for borrowers with bad credit

 A personal loan is money borrowed and paid back in monthly installments.
 You can use the funds for almost anything, and this flexibility is one reason why these loans are so popular.
+For someone with bad credit, there are a few suitable options.

 A secured personal loan is a personal loan requiring collateral, or an asset the lender can repossess, if the borrower defaults on the loan.
 While mortgages and auto loans are well-known examples of this, you can also find secured personal loans.